Scotland Job Market (Snapshot)

 All the key employment sectors are represented in Scotland, though with some more prominent than others.
 Scotland has a vast swathe of natural resources including fisheries, food production, renewable energy and a largely thriving oil, gas, exploration and engineering sectors principally located around Aberdeen.
 Then there is Silicon Glen providing an area for IT / Technology companies to prosper, plus financial services, professional services and R&D scientific organisations locating in and around Glasgow and Edinburgh.
 This is alongside traditional industries such as whisky distilleries and textiles which have become globally-recognised niche brands in their own right.

 Executive Search and Selection Scotland

 Executive headhunting firms are either off-shoots of larger UK-wide recruitment companies with regional offices in the major employment centres (head offices based in London).
-Alternatively, others will have developed good local networks and relationships with key players in the job market.
+Other have developed good local networks and relationships with key players in the job market.
 Always research headhunting companies to find the best fit according to sector expertise, local market knowledge, types of assignments being handled and portfolio of clients under their remit.
 Partnering with a good local executive headhunting firm often pays dividends as much as choosing national headhunting firms depending on their relative sphere of influence in Scotland.
-So, choose carefully, research options and check websites to gain an impression before engaging with any executive headhunting firms.
+So choose carefully research options and check websites to gain a good overall impression before engaging with any executive headhunting firms.